henriquem87/moku-zero/README.md

    same subnetwork.
 For example, if the server's IP is `192.168.0.100` and the client's IP is `192.168.1.120`, then they are on different subnetworks (the server is at 0 and the client is at 1).
-The current script only works when both machines are at the same subnetwork.
+The current script only works when both machines are on the same subnetwork.